farmera/sare_grant/introduction.md

 The primary disadvantage of these methods has been their cost and complexity.

 #### Study Goals

+Our primary goal has been to determine to what extent low-cost aerial NDVI may be correlated with variable N rates applied to sugarcane.
+A secondary goal is to determine to what extent time-series analysis of low-cost NDVI imagery can be used to predict yield potential in sugarcane.

 Methods currently employed to determine crop N status in sugarcane include visual inspection, tissue analysis, and chlorophyll monitoring.
 Soil N analysis is also utilized to gauge soil nitrogen content, but the reliability of soil sampling is inconclusive due to challenges associated with N monitoring in the humid alluvial soils of southern Louisiana.